jeremytammik/tbc/a/2009_optionsbar.md

 - All attempts to reference a removed engine version will fail.

 So, in the case of Revit, please take heed if you are still using the Revit 2018 engine in DA4R and update to a more recent version before the end of next month.

+####<a name="4"></a> Method Draw Online SVG Editor

+I keep looking for a handy online vector editor that enables precise measurement, e.g., for creating a simple 2D work sketch with exact millimetre dimensions for a carpentry project.

+I found a new likely candidate now, [Method Draw](https://editor.method.ac):

+> Method Draw is a simple <a href="https://github.com/methodofaction/Method-Draw">open source</a> vector drawing application.
+Method Draw was forked from <a href="https://github.com/SVG-Edit/svgedit">SVG-Edit</a> several years ago with the goal of improving and modernizing the interface.

+> At this time (2021), the author (<a href="http://method.ac/writing">Mark MacKay</a>) is working on improving stability and improving the codebase, which contains a lot of legacy practices.
+The goal is to create a vector editor suitable for simple graphic design tasks.

+I'll let you know how I get on with that.
+If you have a recommendation, please let me know.
+Thx!